ARTICLE 1. NAME

 6.1: Membership in the Chapter shall be open to individuals who are Fellows, Members, Associate Members, Affiliates, Student Members, and Honorary Members of the Society.
-Membership shall include individuals residing or working in the New England states.
+Membership shall include individuals residing or working in the California states.

 6.2: All applications for Chapter membership shall be submitted to the Treasurer.
 The Treasurer shall forward all applications for membership to the Membership Chairperson (Second Vice-President), who shall verify the applicants' status in the Society.
 Applicants shall be notified in an appropriate manner of their Chapter membership by the Membership Chairperson and shall be recorded by the Membership Chairperson and the Secretary.